esi-neuroscience/acme/doc/source/index.rst

 Examples
 --------
-Simple to advanced Usage examples our collected on our `GitHub Page <https://github.com/esi-neuroscience/acme#usage>`_.
+Simple to advanced usage examples our collected on our `GitHub Page <https://github.com/esi-neuroscience/acme#usage>`_.

 User Guide
 ----------